molefrog/fpjs-login-demo/README.md

 👉 **[Commit](https://github.com/molefrog/fpjs-login-demo/commit/b9bf0cff62a15a169f8fac4e70ef347777878d7c)**

 And that's it!
 Now our login form is protected against credential stuffing attacks.
-Obviously, there is a lot of things you can further improve in this implementation but I hope this tutorial helped you to get a basic glance of how visitor-based request throttling works.
+Obviously, there is a lot of things you can further improve in this implementation, but I hope this tutorial helped you get a basic glimpse of how visitor-based request throttling works.

 ## Further Reading
 - [Standford Web Security lectures](https://web.stanford.edu/class/cs253/) by [@feross](https://twitter.com/feross)